hyperwing/ClubTinder/README.md

 #### Student Access includes the following:
 - Swipe Page: Displays club options that the user might like and gives the user the option to match with these clubs
 - Display matches: Allows the user to see all the clubs they chose to match with.
 User can also change their matches after selection.
-- Interests page: User can change their interests
+- Interests page: User can change their interests to determine what clubs they are shown
+- Edit User page: User can change basic info about themselves
 - Explore page: User can search for any club

 #### Admin Access includes the following:
 - Can view all the clubs in the database and have acess to modify their info
 - Can view all the users in the database and have access to modify their info
+- Can see stats for clubs
+- Can see stats for users
 - Can create dummy user accounts
 - Can view user stats

 #### Club access includes the following:
 - Edit their data
-- See user stats
+- See stats about their club

 ### Roles
 * Overall Project Manager:Neel Mansukhani